 Miscommunication is a prime cause of customer complaints, so ensure you provide as much information as possible.
-This includes obvious details like prices and sizes, as well as delivery times, reviews, testimonials and your customer support hours.
+This includes crucial details like prices and sizes, as well as delivery times, reviews, testimonials and your customer support hours.

-Another important aspect of communication is establishing clear and direct ways for your customers to contact you.
-In addition to listing your phone number and email address on your website, you should align your support hours to your customers’ needs.
-Larger businesses should also consider offering a live chat option.
+Another important way to prevent customer complaints is by establishing clear and direct ways for your customers to contact you.
+In addition to listing contact details clearly on your website, you should align your support hours to your customers’ needs and provide a live chat option.

 If you can tell your customers exactly what to expect from you and follow through on those promises, you will eliminate the vast majority of customer complaints with those steps alone.
 Practice strict quality control of your goods and services and nobody will be able to fault your business.

 Yes, this means ensuring your goods arrive in one piece, but it’s not all about the condition of your products: check that they are exactly as advertised; confirm that you are listing the correct colors and fabric of clothing, or technical specifications of electronics; make sure that your photos accurately depict what you’re selling.